gaellafond/time-tracker/README.md

 # Time tracker

-I have built this project to keep track of my time at work.
+> I have started this project to keep track of my time at work.

+<p style="text-align: right">Gael Lafond, Feb 2020</p>

 It's only meant to be used as a **personal memory helper**.
 One of the most important aspect of this app is **privacy**.